 The twenty-first century, homo digital sapiens.
 We can leave home without keys, socks, make-up, without luggage or even cashless but there’s still just one thing that gets us naked: our black mirror and digital ego – The Holy Smartphone.

-Sarcasm aside, hand-size gadget expands our capabilities when we decide to take up a travel on minimal.
-With proper preparation, we may ease our headaches, worries, save time and money when travelling.
-And as 2018 is coming to an end, here is my list of must-have travel apps.
+Sarcasm aside, hand-size gadget expands our capabilities when we decide to take up travel on minimal.
+With proper preparation, we may ease our headaches, worries, save time, and money when traveling.
+Here is my list of must-have travel apps.

 Though legal not everywhere, Airbnb is a great choice for a more authentic experience – it offers you cheaper places to stay overnight (or longer) either with a local or in a local’s home.
 You may find rooms, apartments, villas or even boats (yes, boats!!) with bedrooms to rent in a particular city or region.